If you haven’t gotten your safe, effective, and free COVID-19 vaccine yet, now’s the best time. Here’s why, plus tips on how to make it happen.

 The simplest answer: the first one that you can get.

-Currently, there are three vaccines approved by the U.S. Food and Drug Administration (FDA) that have been found to be safe and effective against COVID-19.
-Because the goal is to get vaccines out to people as quickly as possible, it’s unlikely you’ll be able to choose which vaccine you get.
+Currently, there are three vaccines that the U.S. Food and Drug Administration (FDA) has found to be safe and effective against COVID-19.
+Because the goal is to get vaccines out to people as quickly as possible, you may not be able to choose which vaccine you get.